 History

-The International Dispute over Montezuma’s Headdress
+The International Dispute over Moctezuma’s Headdress

-Magda Michalska 27 May 2022 min Read
+Magda Michalska 5 August 2023 min Read

 Mission Impossible

 In October 2020, writer Beatriz Gutiérrez Müller was sent by her husband Andrés Manuel López Obrador, the president of Mexico, to several European countries which currently host some of the most precious pre-Columbian pieces of art and historic documents (according to Miguel Gleason, the director of the Mexican Culture Institute in New York, there are over 9,000 Mexican objects dispersed across Europe and the States).
 Her task was to convince the owners to send the pieces to Mexico for a national exhibition marking the anniversaries.
-Yet the mission turned out to be mission impossible, especially regarding the expected highlight of the show, Montezuma’s headdress.
+Yet the mission turned out to be mission impossible, especially regarding the expected highlight of the show, Moctezuma’s headdress.

 A Headdress or a Cape?